moinkhan-in/PreferenceSpider/README.md

 }
 ```

-__Remember: A preferenceSpider is like ButterKnife only infinitely less sharp.__

-__Note: Above example will use the default shared preferences, if you want to user your own preference file name then,__
+__Note: Above example will use the default shared preferences, if you want to user your preference file name then,__

 ```java
   @Preference(name = "my_file", key = "sp_string", defaultValue = "userDefault")